News & Articles

 A quick look at the thermal image shows a large dark purple area (photo below, point B).
 This is wetness that has not yet manifested visually from below.
 It is damage nonetheless and should be repaired.

 We take immense pride in being industry leaders in ice dam prevention, insulation and ice dam removal.
 There isn’t another ice dam removal company in town that has thermal imaging technology in-house or guys like Tom, who are certified geeks in all things relating to home performance technology.
+Here is an article Steve Kuhl published in the Journal of Light Construction on ice dams, if you feel like digging in to the topic deeper.

 New insulation in Edina plus ice dam removal and ice dam prevention